Welcome to the Bubble Tea capital of the Northwest

 Traveling to the U District

 However you make your way to the U District, you’re sure to have a great time when you arrive!
-The annual cherry blossom viewing attracts tens of thousands of visitors daily, with increased visitors on the popular peak bloom weekends.
-As always, we recommend you consider public transportation to help reduce traffic and maximize your time enjoying the neighborhood and the bloom.
+As always, we recommend you consider public transportation to help reduce traffic and maximize your time enjoying the neighborhood.

 Plan your bus trip!